tripor/LPOO1718_T5G13_Project/readme.md

   -Save : enter a name and press save and it will save the game to a server

-  -Load : eneter a name and it will load the game from the server
+  -Load : enter a name and it will load the game from the server

   -Exit : exits the game